feizhao19/CheckGuard/README.md

 ## Inference

-- To run inference with the PEFT models, please use the `inference.ipynb` file in the `cikm` folder.
+- To run inference with the PEFT models, please use the `inference.ipynb` file in the `cikm-resource` folder.

 ## Custom Data Training